-VolitionRx Limited ("VNRX," "VolitionRx," the "Company," "we" or "us") has made this Proxy Statement, as well as the Notice of Annual Meeting of Stockholders and our Annual Report on Form 10-K for the year ended December 31, 2015 (collectively the "Proxy Materials") available to you on the Internet or, upon your request, in paper or e-mail form, in connection with the solicitation of proxies by the board of directors of VolitionRx Limited for the 2016 Annual Meeting (the "Annual Meeting") of our stockholders to be held on October 7, 2016, and any adjournment or postponement of the Annual Meeting.
-Proxies may also be solicited by the Company's directors, officers and employees, without additional compensation, personally or by telephone, mail or facsimile.
+VolitionRx Limited has made this Proxy Statement, as well as the Notice of Annual Meeting of Stockholders and our Annual Report on Form 10-K for the year ended December 31, 2015 (collectively the "Proxy Materials") available to you on the Internet or, upon your request, in paper or e-mail form, in connection with the solicitation of proxies by the board of directors of VolitionRx Limited for the 2016 Annual Meeting (the "Annual Meeting") of our stockholders to be held on October 7, 2016, and any adjournment or postponement of the Annual Meeting.
+Proxies may also be solicited by the Company's directors, officers and employees, without additional compensation, personally or by telephone, mail, facsimile or other electronic means.
 The cost of solicitation will be borne by the Company.
+We have also retained Georgeson LLC to aid in the solicitation.
+For these services, we will pay Georgeson LLC a base fee of approximately \$7,500 and reimburse them for certain out-of-pocket disbursements and expenses.
+We will, upon request, also reimburse brokerage firms and others for their reasonable expenses in forwarding solicitation material to the beneficial owners of stock.